Deri Protocol (DERI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Deri Protocol Historical Price

-According to the latest data gathered on Deri Protocol live price page, the current price of Deri Protocol is 0.003910USD.
+According to the latest data gathered on Deri Protocol live price page, the current price of Deri Protocol is 0.003814USD.
 The circulating supply of Deri Protocol(DERI) is

 In the past 24 hours, Deri Protocol has shown a price movement of